DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/room1.png)

 Now, the room is turned **by 45 degrees, clockwise** (but you keep your initial orientation).
-Obviously, the room remains square, but from above view, now the room shape is looking as a **diamond**.
-By this room rotation, loudspeaker A becomes at left, B at top, C at right, and D at bottom, exactly like this:
+Obviously, the room remains a square, but from above view, now the room shape is looking as a **diamond** (in geometry, a square is a particular form of diamond).

+By doing this room rotation, loudspeaker A becomes at left, B at top, C at right, and D at bottom:

 ![](_img/room2.png)

-Now, you enter the room with a (omnidirectional) microphone in your hand, and stand-up exactly at the center of the room: the microphone captures "components" of each loudspeaker, as equal parts (50% of A, 50% of B, 50% of C, and 50% of D).
+Now, you enter the room with a (omnidirectional) microphone in your hand, and stand-up exactly at the center of the room: the microphone captures "components" of each loudspeaker, as equal parts (50% of A, 50% of B, 50% of C, and 50% of D):

 ![](_img/room3.png)